SachitSankhe/ADA-Assess-Develop-Advance-/README.md

 <!-- # ADA-Assess-Develop-Advance -->
 ## Polarity

-a hate speech analyzer that searches for hate speech in comments and headlines to produce statistics and ultimately aims to provide a meaningful picture of polariztion in India
+A hate speech analyzer that searches for hate speech in comments and headlines to produce statistics and ultimately aims to provide a meaningful picture of polariztion in India.

 # Team Members